Can I eat oysters while pregnant?

 Can you eat oysters while pregnant?

-The safer pregnancy choice is cooked seafood.
-Raw or undercooked seafood can carry foodborne-illness risk even when it looks fresh.
+Avoid raw oysters during pregnancy.
+If you want oysters, the safer choice is oysters cooked thoroughly and served hot, because raw or undercooked shellfish can carry Vibrio, norovirus, or other foodborne-illness risks.
 Doola's evidence summary: Cooked oysters are safe during pregnancy, but avoid raw or undercooked ones.
 Use caution: Avoid raw or undercooked oysters to prevent foodborne illnesses Safer option: Cook oysters to an internal temperature of 145°F (63°C) Quick checks: Cook oysters to an internal temperature of 145°F (63°C) Avoid raw or undercooked oysters to prevent foodborne illnesses Oysters are low in mercury, making them a safer seafood choice Source basis: Mayo Clinic, CDC, FoodSafety.gov.

 Safer Choices